 Technology Metals Australia Limited (ASX: TMT) ("Technology Metals" or the "Company") is pleased to provide an update on metallurgical testwork activities at its Gabanintha Vanadium Project ("Gabanintha" or "Project").
-The final stages of the initial downstream processing testwork, involving the precipitation of ammonium metavanadate and subsequent generation of high purity V_2O_5 product, has now been completed.
+The initial production generation testwork, involving the precipitation of ammonium metavanadate and subsequent generation of high purity V_2O_5 product from a ~60kg composite sample of high grade massive magnetite mineralisation, has now been completed.

-This work has delivered a V_2O_5 product with a purity in excess of 99% from an ammonium metavanadate precipitate that recovered ~97.4% of vanadium from a leach solution generated from salt roasting of magnetic concentrate from Gabanintha.
+This work has delivered a V_2O_5 product with a purity of 99.53% from an ammonium metavanadate precipitate that recovered >98% of vanadium from a leach solution generated from salt roasting of the magnetic concentrate from Gabanintha.